sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 - is easy to understand
 - is the basis of components that can be used in many software systems

+Many software engineers have heard of the SOLID principles, but in my experience they are often misunderstood and ignored as a result.

 ### Single Responsibility Principle (SRP)

 > A module should be responsible to one, and only one, actor.